ocean-orchestra/ocean-orchestra/_pages/about.md

 ---
 layout: page
-cover: /media/ocean.jpg
 title: About
 ---
-Connecting to the world, to life as a social being, and to nature, as well as finding the commitment, the will, and not least the courage to surrender yourself to this connection.
+Connecting to the world, to life as a social being, and to nature - as well as finding the commitment, the will, and not least the courage to surrender yourself to this connection.
 This is the impetus behind the music of Ocean Orchestra.
 This wish for cohesion permeates the compositions, arrangements, as well as the interplay between the participants.

 The project consists of musicians from the jazz and world music scene in Copenhagen and was created by composer and guitarist Lars Emil Jørgensen.
-The initial ideas emerged after travels and music studies in Spain and Brazil, and the actual sketches for the compositions on Ocean Orchestra’s debut album “¡Beleza!” were done in Olinda (Pernambuco, Brazil) in 2015.
-Meanwhile, the compositions were developed further, finalized and recorded in Copenhagen in 2023.
+The initial ideas emerged after travels and music studies in Spain and Brazil, and the actual sketches for the compositions on Ocean Orchestra’s debut album “¡Beleza!” were done on the open ocean and in Olinda (Pernambuco, Brazil).
+Meanwhile, the compositions were developed further, finalized and recorded in Copenhagen.

 Thus, the diagonal cross section from Olinda in the Southern hemisphere to Copenhagen in the Northern draws the line of inspiration across the Atlantic Ocean on which the debut album rests, and which gives the compositions a mix of wildness and melancholy.